vltansky/wow-vibe-coding/memory-bank/PRD.md

 ### 3.2 Health System

-- 5 permanent hearts representing player health
+- 5 hearts representing player health (always visible in the HUD)
-- Temporary hearts that can be collected as power-ups
 - Hearts are lost when colliding with enemies in minigames
+- Hearts can be restored by collecting hummus or falafel, up to a maximum of 5
 - Game ends when all hearts are depleted
+- Never display more than 5 hearts, and never show temporary or extra hearts

 ### 3.3 Map Navigation